carbon-language/carbon-lang/llvm/docs/Extensions.rst

   bl __chkstk
   sub.w sp, sp, r4

 However, this has the limitation of 32 MiB (±16MiB).
-In order to accomodate larger binaries, LLVM supports the use of ``-mcode-model=large`` to allow a 4GiB range via a slight deviation.
+In order to accommodate larger binaries, LLVM supports the use of ``-mcode-model=large`` to allow a 4GiB range via a slight deviation.
 It will generate an indirect jump as follows: